-Byron Dig at the Hiscock Archeological Site
+B. Byron Dig at the Hiscock Archeological Site

 The Hiscock Site in Byron is an archeological excavation site where many mastodon and paleo-Indian artifacts have been unearthed.
 The site is named for the (Charles) Hiscock family who, in 1959, accidentally dug up a large mastodon tusk while using a backhoe to deepen a pond.
-The site is now owned by the Buffalo Museum of Science and many specimens were discovered with the help of hundreds of volunteers, since analysis began in 1982.
+The site is now owned by the Buffalo Museum of began in 1982.
 Dr. Richard Laub, Curator of Geology, headed the Byron Dig.
 The dig is probably among the top three archeological sites for uncovering mastodon remains in the world, and it's also given up a treasure trove of human habitation finds.
 The dig site was closed in July 2011 but still remains in the ownership of the Buffalo Museum of Science.